Xenomorph: Concept and creation

 The script for the 1979 film Alien was initially drafted by Dan O'Bannon and Ronald Shusett.
-Dan O'Bannon drafted an opening in which the crew of a mining ship are sent to investigate a mysterious message on an alien planet.
+Dan O'Bannon drafted an opening in which the crew of a mining ship is sent to investigate a mysterious message on an alien planet.
 He eventually settled on the threat being an alien creature; however, he could not conceive of an interesting way for it to get onto the ship.
 Inspired after waking from a dream, Shusett said, "I have an idea: the monster screws one of them", planting its egg in his body, and then bursting out of his chest.
 Both realized the idea had never been done before, and it subsequently became the core of the film.
 "This is a movie about alien interspecies rape", O'Bannon said in the documentary Alien Evolution.
 "That's scary because it hits all of our buttons."
 O'Bannon felt that the symbolism of "homosexual oral rape" was an effective means of discomforting male viewers.

 The title of the film was decided late in the script's development.
 O'Bannon had quickly dropped the film's original title, Star Beast, but could not think of a name to replace it.
 "I was running through titles, and they all stank", O'Bannon said in an interview, "when suddenly, that word alien just came out of the typewriter at me.
 Alien.
 It's a noun and it's an adjective."
 The word alien subsequently became the title of the film and, by extension, the name of the creature itself.

-Prior to writing the script to Alien, O'Bannon had been working in France for Chilean cult director Alejandro Jodorowsky's planned adaptation of Frank Herbert's classic science-fiction novel Dune.
+Prior to writing the script to Alien, O'Bannon had been working in France for Chilean cult director Alejandro Jodorowsky's planned adaptation of Frank Herbert's novel Dune.
 Also hired for the project was Swiss surrealist artist H. R. Giger.
 Giger showed O'Bannon his nightmarish, monochromatic artwork, which left O'Bannon deeply disturbed.
-"I had never seen anything that was quite as horrible and at the same time as beautiful as his work" he remembered later.
+"I had never seen anything that was quite as horrible and at the same time as beautiful as his work," he remembered later.
 The Dune film collapsed, but O'Bannon would remember Giger when Alien was greenlit, and suggested to director Ridley Scott that he be brought on to design the Alien, saying that if he were to design a monster, it would be truly original.